 Irina Kauffman is transported to a place where, in an attempt to remember her childhood memories, she must come face to face with the darkest parts within herself.

-When Amelia asks her best friend, Sam, to give her her first sexual experience, the two are transported to a place where they must face the truest forms of themselves to come to a decision if this request is worth it or if it will ruin what they already have.
+When Amelia asks her best friend, Sam, if they should take their friendship to the next level, the two are transported to a place where they must face the truest forms of themselves to come to a decision if it is worth it or if it will ruin what they already have.
 The place?
 Couple's Therapy for the Platonically Engaged.

 This play is an accumulation of the playwright's relationship with her father, spanning over twenty years to tell her side of the story and why she was faced with the decision to cut him out of her life.